Oaxaca en la historia y en el mito: Prehispanic Structures

-The palace-building evokes the design of the Palace of Mitla.
+The palace-building, below, evokes the design of the Palace of Mitla.
 Mitla was inhabited by Zapotec and Mixtec people when the Spaniards arrived in the State of Oaxaca in 1521.
-It was known as Mitclán and as the entry to the underworld and the Mixtecs and Zapotecs buried their dead here.
+It was known then as Mictlán, the entry to the underworld and where he Mixtecs and Zapotecs buried their dead.
+The conquering Spanards transformed the name Mictlán to Mitla.